nice-digital/cks-gatsby/gatsby/plugins/gatsby-source-cks/README.md

 ### GraphQL queries

-These nodes can then be queried in GraphQL.
+These nodes can then be [queried in GraphQL in Gatsby](https://www.gatsbyjs.org/docs/running-queries-with-graphiql/).
 For example run the following query to select:

 - all topics with a few key fields
 - all specialities, with their topics: